Health And Safety Breach Accident Injury Guide – How Much Compensation Can I Claim?

-The consequences of not following health and safety regulations or observing the health and safety at work act can be extremely serious, even fatal.
-In this study of a case (carried out by another solicitors firm) we see how serious these can be.
+The consequences of a breach of health and safety regulations by your employer if they fail to observe different legislation can be extremely serious, even fatal.
+In this study of a case (carried out by another solicitors firm), we see how serious these can be.

 The accident and injuries

 This example of health and safety breaches happened at the branch of Hugo Boss (a fashion designer and retailer) in the Bicester Outlet Shopping Village in 2013.
 The victim was a child who was fatally injured when hit by a large mirror in a changing room.
 The mirror weighed eighteen stone and fell onto the child.
 Whilst the child was rushed to the hospital, his head injuries proved fatal, and he died four days after the accident.